 We have 30 years of physics education research that have shown that the typical “drill and kill” approach does not teach people to think physics… At the heart of it we are scientists, so we should be open to evidence-based conversations and it is overwhelmingly clear that the way we learned physics is not the way to teach physics.

 As it was on the first meeting David in 1992 on a bench at Mormon Lake, Arizona, talking to him about teaching is always inspirational.

-The post "Maricopa OER Practitioners: David Weaver" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (https://cogdogblog.com/2014/05/maricopa-oer-practitioners-david-weaver/) on May 26, 2014.
+The post "Maricopa OER Practitioners: David Weaver" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2014/05/maricopa-oer-practitioners-david-weaver/) on May 26, 2014.